flarouche3129/seg3103_playground/Lab2/README.md

 ## Exercise 2

 **Implement explicit tests using JUnit 5 in DateTest.java.**

 **Implement Parameterized tests using JUnit 4 or 5.
-You will need to create two Parameterized test suites:**
-**1. DateNextDateOkTest.java for test cases that run OK and return a date** **2.
-DateNextDateExceptionTest.java for test cases that DO result in an exception**
+You will need to create two Parameterized test suites: DateNextDateOkTest.java for test cases that run OK and return a date and DateNextDateExceptionTest.java for test cases that DO result in an exception.**

 The explicit and parameterized tests were implemented in the files outlined above.